veidenberg/ensembl-transcripts/README.md

 ```
 jest
 ```
-Currently the tests fail for techical reasons (environemnt setup issues).
+Currently the tests fail for technical reasons (environment setup issues).
 Work in progress...

 # License